 Arthroscopy is a procedure orthopaedic surgeons use to both diagnose and to surgically treat problems inside a joint.
 The word arthroscopy comes from two Greek words: “arthro” (joint) and “skopein” (to look).
 The term literally means “to look within the joint.”

-In an arthroscopic exam, an orthopaedic surgeon makes a small incision(s) in your skin and inserts pencil-sized instruments that contain a small camera lens and lighting system to reveal the structures inside the joint.
+In an arthroscopic exam, an orthopaedic surgeon makes a small incision(s) in the patient’s skin and inserts pencil-sized instruments that contain a small camera lens and lighting system to magnify and illuminate the structures inside the joint.

-By attaching the arthroscope to a monitor, the surgeon is able discover the exact extent of the problem.
-He can then determine the best options for treatment, either through arthroscopic surgery or traditional open surgery methods.
+By attaching the arthroscope to a monitor, the surgeon is able to see the interior of the joint and to discover the exact scope of the problem.
+He can determine the best options for treating the ankle, either through surgery or traditional open surgery methods.

 In-House Orthotics for Feet and Ankles

 Orthotics is a specialty focusing on the design, manufacture and application of devices that are externally applied to the body in order to adjust the structure and function of muscles, bones and joints.
 Orthotics may sometimes be purchased over the counter, but are often custom-made specifically for you.

 - Control, guide, limit and/or immobilize the ankle or foot

 - To correct the shape and/or function of the ankle or foot